cyberbobjr/cakephp-Openweathermap/README.md

 Everytime you fetch weatherdata, the component check if the request is more than 6 hours old, otherwise the component will return weatherdata from database instead of updating it.

+<b>Don't use XML or HTML format, it's not implemented for the moment</b>

 ## Future
 I'm coding a Weather Helper which can display icon (css) or image from weather information.